Annamária Vicsek

-Annamária Vicsek (Анамарија Вичек; born 1973) is a politician in Serbia from the country's Hungarian community.
-She has served two terms in the National Assembly of Serbia and is currently a secretary of state in Serbia's Ministry of Education, Science, and Technological Development.
-Vicsek is a member of the Alliance of Vojvodina Hungarians (Vajdasági Magyar Szövetség, VMSZ).
+Annamária Vicsek (Анамарија Вичек; born 9 February 1973) is a Serbian politician from the country's Hungarian community.
+She has been a member of the European Parliament since July 2024, serving with Hungary's national delegation as a member of Fidesz.
+She previously served two terms in the Serbian national assembly and was a secretary of state in Serbia's education ministry from 2016 to 2024.
+In Serbian politics, Vicsek is a member of the Alliance of Vojvodina Hungarians (VMSZ), which is aligned with Fidesz.

 Early life and career

 Vicsek was born in Subotica, in what was then the Socialist Autonomous Province of Vojvodina in the Socialist Republic of Serbia, Socialist Federal Republic of Yugoslavia.
 She received her primary and secondary school education in Novi Sad, graduated from the Bárczi Gusztáv Faculty of Special Needs Education in Budapest, and later took post-graduate studies at Eötvös Loránd University.
 In 2008, she received a master's degree in pedagogy from the University of Novi Sad.
 She is a speech therapist and development instructor and has designed a number of continuing education programs inclusive of children with special needs.
 Since 2010, she has led the developmental department at the Pedagogical Institute of Vojvodina in Novi Sad.